 Procure Inventory Necessities

-- Review the list of EPA-registered disinfectants and base purchase numbers on the number of square feet and occupants at each phase
+- Review the list of EPA-registered disinfectants (it has changed multiple times over the past year) and base purchase numbers on the number of square feet and occupants at each phase

-- Order supplies early – the pandemic has caused a slowdown in deliveries, so make sure everything is onsite and ready before employees enter
+- Order supplies early – make sure everything is onsite and ready before employees enter

 - Each solvent has its own directions for mixing and saturation – develop a guide for each solvent being used (and backup solvents that may be used, if needed) for staff

 - Create training for all new disinfectants, new uses for current disinfectants and make sure all users have access to the training, guides and notes

 - Read warning labels and make sure the information is clear for staff – don’t let chemicals that should not come into contact with one another be near each other

 - Keep chemicals in a safe area that is also climate controlled